-- 1. Where collateral is collected as initial margin in accordance with Article 13, the following limits shall apply for each collecting counterparty: - (e) the sum of the values of the collateral collected from the asset classes referred to in points (b), (f), (g), and (l) to (r) of Article 4(1) issued by a single issuer or by entities which are belong to the same group does not exceed the greater of the following values: - (i) 15% of the collateral collected from the posting counterparty; - (ii) EUR 10 million or the equivalent in another currency; - (f) the sum of the values of the collateral collected from the asset classes referred to in points (o), (p) and (q) of Article 4(1), where the asset the asset classes referred to in points (p) and (q) of that Article are issued by institutions as defined in Regulation (EU) No 575/2013, does not exceed the greater of the following values: - (i) 40% of the collateral collected from the posting counterparty; - (ii) EUR 10 million or the equivalent in another currency.
+1. Where collateral is collected as initial margin in accordance with Article 13, the following limits shall apply for each collecting counterparty:

+- (a) the sum of the values of the initial margin collected from the asset classes referred to in points (b), (f), (g), and (l) to (r) of Article 4(1) issued by a single issuer or by entities which belong to the same group does not exceed the greater of the following values: - (i) 15% of the collateral collected from the posting counterparty; - (ii) EUR 10 million or the equivalent in another currency; - (b) the sum of the values of the initial margin collected from the asset classes referred to in points (o), (p) and (q) of Article 4(1), where the asset classes referred to in points (p) and (q) of that Article are issued by institutions as defined in Regulation (EU) No 575/2013, does not exceed the greater of the following values: - (i) 40% of the collateral collected from the posting counterparty; - (ii) EUR 10 million or the equivalent in another currency.

-The limits laid down in point (b) shall also apply to shares or units in UCITS where the UCITS primarily invests in the asset classes referred to in that point.
+The limits laid down in this paragraph shall also apply to shares or units in UCITS where the UCITS primarily invests in the asset classes referred to in that point.

-- 2. Where collateral is collected as initial margin in accordance with Article 13 in excess of EUR 1 billion from a counterparty listed in paragraph 3, the following limits shall apply to each counterparty: - (a) the sum of the values of the collateral collected from the asset classes referred to in points (c) to (l) of Article 4(1) issued by a single issuer or by issuers domiciled in the same country shall not exceed 50% of the collateral collected from that counterparty. - (b) point (a) shall apply to the risk exposures arising from third party holders or custodians holding initial margin collected in cash. - 3.
-The counterparties referred to in paragraph 2 shall be one of the following: - (c) institutions identified as G-SIIs in accordance with Article 131 of Directive 2013/36/EU; - (d) institutions identified as O-SIIs in accordance with Article 131 of Directive 2013/36/EU; - (e) a counterparty which are not pension scheme arrangements for which the sum of the values of the collateral to be collected exceeds EUR 1 billion. - 4.
-Where collateral is collected as initial margin in accordance with Article 13 in excess of EUR 1 billion from a pension scheme arrangement, the collecting counterparty shall establish procedures to manage concentration risk with respect to collateral collected from the asset classes (c) to (l) of Article 4(1), including adequate diversification of that collateral.
+- 2. Where collateral is collected as initial margin in accordance with Article 13 in excess of EUR 1 billionand where each of the counterparties belong to one of the categories listed in paragraph 3, the following limits shall apply to the amount of initial margin in excess of EUR 1 billion: - (a) the sum of the values of the initial margin collected from the asset classes referred to in points (c) to (l) of Article 4(1) issued by a single issuer or by issuers domiciled in the same country shall not exceed 50% of the collateral collected from that counterparty. - (b) the 50% concentration limit referred to in point (a) shall apply to the risk exposures arising from a single third party holder or custodian holding initial margin collected in cash. - 3.
+The counterparties referred to in paragraph 2 shall be one of the following: - (a) institutions identified as G-SIIs in accordance with Article 131 of Directive 2013/36/EU;